JenniferWingnaTsoi/Netflix-Clone-Project-full-stack/README.md

 ## Features
 - List the main features of your Netflix clone project.
 What can users do with it?
 What functionalities have you implemented?

-## Technologies Used
+## Framework
-- Detail the key technologies, frameworks, and libraries you utilized in the project.
-This can include languages, databases, front-end and back-end tools, and deployment platforms.
-  - Example:
     - Front-end: React, Next.js, TailwindCSS
-    - Back-end: Node.js
+    - Back-end: Prisma, Next.js
-    - Database: MongoDB, Prisma
+    - Database: MongoDB
     - Hosting: Vercel

+## Skills Demonstrated
+- List and briefly describe the skills and knowledge you demonstrated while working on this project.
+This can include coding languages, design principles, problem-solving, and teamwork.
+  - Example:
+    - Developed responsive user interfaces using React and TailwindCSS.
+    - Implemented user authentication and data storage with MongoDB and Prisma.
+    - Collaborated with a team to deploy the project on Vercel.

+## Project structure

 ## Installation
   1. Clone the repository: